 Jeppa’s Juniors – Round 19

-Don’t miss Jeppa’s last article for the year.
-There’s plenty covered including the latest crop of rookies, a chance to vote on the best ‘junior’ for 2014 and the ideal finals lineup!
+Don’t miss Jeppa’s last article for 2013.
+There’s plenty covered including the latest crop of rooks that will put you in good stead for the DT finals and a chance to vote on the best ‘junior’ for 2013!

 Keep Your Eye On

-It’s time to vote for this season’s best rookie.
-Select two ‘juniors’ that you believe were the most valuable throughout the season.
-Consider scoring ability, games played, consistency, and the like.
+It’s time to vote for the best rookie in 2013.
+Select two youngsters that you believe were the most valuable throughout the season and consider scoring ability, games played, consistency, etc.

 Got a question?
 Ask me on Twitter @JeppaDT